stevencox/midori/README.md

 ### Emitter
 For now, we have one code emitter for Midori.
 It writes a Containernet Python program.

 Jinja2 is a very widely used templating language.
 Ansible users will be familiar with its syntax.
+I've used it in [Tycho](https://github.com/helxplatform/tycho/blob/master/tycho/template/pod.yaml) and [smartBag](https://github.com/NCATS-Tangerine/smartBag/blob/master/app.py.j2) in the past.
 We [use it to generate](https://github.com/stevencox/midori/blob/main/src/midori/network.jinja2) the Containernet Python by iterating over the statements in a `program` which is the abstract syntax tree resulting from the Lark parse tree of a Midori program.

 ## Using